Problem checker

 Mobile first-screen evidence for booking or appointment CTAs

-Link text and path patterns that separate customer-action links from lower-risk navigation
+Link text and path patterns that separate action links from lower-risk navigation

-Full report rows with source URL, severity, fix note, and retest instruction
+Fix Packet rows with source URL, priority, fix note, and retest instruction

 Why this deserves its own page